Top Fall Harvest Festivals

 The 11th annual Brandywine Valley Harvest Festival returns for multiple days of live music, wine tastings, food truck bites and games at a number of participating wineries along the Brandywine Valley Wine Trail.
 Participating wineries include Chaddsford Winery and Penns Woods Winery.

 Franklin Square is all about fall fun during the third annual PumpkinFest on October 5.
 The event helps raise funds to maintain the park, which is one of Philadelphia’s most picturesque settings.
 Guests of all ages partake in festivities such as a costume parade, pumpkin painting, pony rides, spooky mini-golf, carnival games, cupcake decorating and more.
 Plus, admission includes unlimited rides on the historic Philadelphia Park Liberty Carousel.

 Dates: October 5-6

 From 10 a.m to 3 p.m. on both October 5 and 6, Morris Arboretum in Chestnut Hill invites guests to paint pumpkins, make scarecrows and indulge in apple confections all within the arboretum’s grounds which are sure to be full of festive fall foliage.

 Date: October 5

 Location: The Mennonite Heritage Center, 565 Yoder Road, Harleysville, Pa.

-This 39th annual festival pays homage to Pennsylvania Dutch culinary traditions featuring food, family-friendly activities, arts and crafts, horse and buggy rides and farming demonstrations.
+Celebrate 40 years of the Apple Butter Frolic on Saturday, October 5, in Harleysville in Montgomery County.
+The Pennsylvania Dutch culinary tradition features food, family-friendly activities, arts and crafts, horse and buggy rides and farming demonstrations.
 Some enticing fare to expect: homemade chicken pot pie, ground cherry pie and funnel cake.